California to revise indoor church guidelines after ruling

 The court’s action follows a decision in a case from New York late last year in which the justices split 5-4 in barring the state from enforcing certain limits on attendance at churches and synagogues.
 Shortly after, the justices told a federal court to reexamine California’s restrictions in light of the ruling.

-With few exceptions, California’s COVID-19 restrictions have been largely upheld, but a number of lawsuits seeking to allow outdoor dining are still in the courts.
+With few exceptions, California’s COVID-19 restrictions have been largely upheld.
+But a number of lawsuits such as one seeking to allow outdoor dining are still in the courts.

+Before the rulings, indoor worship services were banned in all purple-tiered counties — those deemed to be at widespread risk of coronavirus transmission.
+This tier accounts for the vast majority of the state.